The working principles of model-based GAs fall within the PAC framework: A mathematical theory of problem decomposition: Epistasis and Its Properties

 Here we make assumptions and define symbols.
 Important symbols used in this paper are summarized in Table~\ref{tbl:sym}.
 To start with, let the problem size (or equivalently the length of chromosomes) be $\ell$ and define $V$, where $|V|=\ell$, as the set of loci, indexed starting from 0. $f$ is the fitness function, assumed to be maximization without loss of generality. $g$ is the indexable vector of the unique global optimum (Assumption~\ref{asm:unique}) under fitness $f$: $\forall v\in V,\; g[v] \in \{0,1\}$.
 The allele of the global optimum at locus $v$ is $g[v]$ with its complement being $\overline{g[v]}$.

 \begin{assumption} The global optimum is unique. \end{assumption}

-Assumption~\ref{asm:unique} is made so mainly for simplicity of derivations.
-If the problem contains multiple global optima, before long the population forms several clusters, where each cluster evolves toward each global optimum respectively~\cite{Epitrpakis:many-opt:2011}, and hence the behavior of each cluster follows the conclusion of this paper to some extent.
+Assumption~\ref{asm:unique} provides properties for the ease of derivations while limits the applicability of the conclusion of this paper on the other hand.
+Nevertheless, when niching techniques~\cite{Goldberg:1989:ga-book} are applied to problems containing multiple global optima and result in several clusters, where each cluster evolves toward each global optimum respectively, our results also apply to each cluster.

 We start our derivations with the following definitions of full/partial gene assignments and their coverages.